refinedev/refine/documentation/docs/api-reference/core/hooks/data/useCustomMutation/index.md

 siderbar_label: useCustomMutation
 ---

-`useCustomMutation` is an extended version of react-query's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation).
+`useCustomMutation` is an extended version of TanStack Query's [`useMutation`](https://tanstack.com/query/v4/docs/react/reference/useMutation).
 It supports all the features of `useMutation` and adds some extra features.

 -   It uses the `custom` method as the **mutation function** from the [`dataProvider`](/docs/api-reference/core/providers/data-provider/) which is passed to `<Refine>`.

-It is useful when you want to send a custom mutation request using the react-query advantages.
+It is useful when you want to send a custom mutation request using the TanStack Query advantages.

 :::danger attention
 `useCustomMutation` should **not** be used when creating, updating, or deleting a resource.
 To do these; [useCreate](/docs/api-reference/core/hooks/data/useCreate/), [useCustomMutation](/docs/api-reference/core/hooks/data/useCustomMutation/) or [useDelete](/docs/api-reference/core/hooks/data/useDelete/) hooks should be used instead.

-This is because `useCustomMutation`, unlike other data hooks, does not [invalidate queries](https://react-query.tanstack.com/guides/query-invalidation) and therefore will not update the application state either.
+This is because `useCustomMutation`, unlike other data hooks, does not [invalidate queries](https://tanstack.com/query/latest/docs/react/guides/query-invalidation) and therefore will not update the application state either.

 If you need to custom query request, use the [useCustom](/docs/api-reference/core/hooks/data/useCustomMutation/) hook.
 :::